 $300,000 or less for married joint filers

-For Minnesota purposes, taxpayers must calculate the phase-out based on their Minnesota AGI.
-The state phase-out affects taxpayers whose Minnesota AGI exceeds $178,150, or $89,075 for married taxpayers who file separately.
+The Minnesota phase-out affects taxpayers whose AGI exceeds $178,150, or $89,075 for married taxpayers who file separately.